-Children get bored (naturally), but the last thing they want to do is get their books out, so here are some simple, low-cost ideas to keep them occupied and their brains ticking over.
+Children get bored (naturally), so here are some simple, low-cost ideas to keep them occupied and their brains ticking over this Winter.

 Winter fun with hidden learning

 1. Keep it simple – invent a quick or ‘lite’ version of a more complex game where everyone has a manageable degree of difficulty.
 (These adaptations work well for players with shorter attention spans).

 2. Aim for a ‘little and often’ approach – short bursts work better for everyone.

 3. Free online resources are brilliant, and children will learn more if you try and stay engaged with them throughout the activity.

 4. You have our permission to have fun too!

 Choose activities that encourage specific numeracy, literacy and kinaesthetic learning.